Bombing of San Marino in World War II: Aftermath

 The bombing of San Marino ended up destroying the railway connection to Rimini, which was demolished in 1950.
 Despite the continuous requests to reopen the line by the San Marinese government, the line was considered to be of little importance by the Italian government and too costly to repair once the war ended.
 It also didn't help that the parties who were leading the government in San Marino at the time were the Sammarinese Communist Party and Sammarinese Socialist Party - two parties who were disliked and distrusted by the west at the height of the Cold War.
 Even if the line was partially reopened after the war to function as a heritage railway, the entire old line remains out of operation to this day.
 Besides the railway line, the city of San Marino itself was also hit, causing extensive damage to houses and public buildings.
 The historic Palazzo Valloni was hit, as was the Servants of Mary Church (Chiesa dei Servi di Maria).

 On the occasion of the 50th anniversary of the bombing, a monument was inaugurated inside the walls of the historic center of the city of San Marino on 26 June 1994 with the following Italian text: "A 50 anni dal bombardamento non cada nell'obblio la memoria delle vittime innocenti in offesa alla neutralità dell'asilo a 100 mila profughi.
 I Sammarinesi rinnovano la domanda di pace e di solidarietà fra tutti i popoli." ("50 years after the bombing does not fall into oblivion the memory of the innocent victims of the attack on the neutrality of the asylum for 100,000 refugees.
 The San Marinese renew the demand for peace and solidarity among all peoples" in English).
-On 5 June 2024, a new monument was inaugurated outside of the city walls, with the goal of valueing the contribution that San Marino puts to memorize the victims of the bombing and the pursue of the defense of universal peace.
+On 5 June 2024, a new monument was inaugurated outside of the city walls, with the goal of valuing the contribution that San Marino puts to memorize the victims of the bombing and the pursue of the defense of universal peace.